Section 5: A Fun Hike; No Bluffing

 Agreed.
 It is very distinct and very noticeable – and very cool.
 Basically, to dumb it down for you, the rocks turn from brown to gray when you cross Route 77 going east.
 The blurb above mentioned something about the Broomstick Ledges.
 That’s the next area the trail passes through and while it’s really not all that exciting, it has a cool name and keeps the trail from being flat I guess.
 The Broomstick Ledges are sort of a poor man’s “Mile of Ledges” that can be hiked via the Tunxis Mainline Trail in Burlington.
 In fact, try as I did, I never got a representative picture of the Broomsticks.

 At least, as I neared the end of my Mattabesett section for the day, I crossed over into the Rockland Preserve.
 This 649-acre parcel will certainly be protected and that means the Mattabesett will survive through here, all the way up into Durham.
-The Preserve is full of trails and interpretive signs and looks like a nice place to visit.
+The Preserve is full of trails and interpretive signs and is a great place to hike or mountain bike.